omnivector-solutions/slurm-demos/openfoam_motorbike/README.md

 For parallel execution, We are gonna need 6 tasks spread across 2 compute nodes (each node has 4 CPUs).

 By default, the motorBike is decomposed in 6 processors.
 This is configurable in the [system/decomposeParDic](https://github.com/OpenFOAM/OpenFOAM-10/blob/master/tutorials/incompressible/simpleFoam/motorBike/system/decomposeParDict#L17) file.
-The `n` key in the `hierarchicalCoeffs` dictonary in the same [file](https://github.com/OpenFOAM/OpenFOAM-10/blob/master/tutorials/incompressible/simpleFoam/motorBike/system/decomposeParDict#L26) also must be update in a way that the product of the values is equal to the number of processors.
+If so, the `n` key in the `hierarchicalCoeffs` dictonary in the same [file](https://github.com/OpenFOAM/OpenFOAM-10/blob/master/tutorials/incompressible/simpleFoam/motorBike/system/decomposeParDict#L26) also must be updated in a way that the product of the values is equal to the number of processors.

 1) Create the [run-motorbike-parallel.sh](scripts/run-motorbike-parallel.sh) file.